newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 # 3.3 NOP

-After the license's verification, the register **R4** contains a boolean, indicating whether the verification has failed or not.
+After the license verification, the register **R4** contains a boolean, indicating whether the verification has failed or not.
 If it has failed, it jumps to an error handler, and aborts:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/nop1.png)
 {: refdef}

-By replacing the *Branch if Equal* instruction, by a NOP, we make sure this error case is never reached, and the code keeps executing after the comparison:
+By replacing the *Branch if Equal* instruction, by a NOP, we make sure this error case is never reached, and the code continues executing after *CMP/NOP* instructions:

 {:refdef: style="text-align: center;"}